AnithaAeris/aeris-apisdk-py/CONTRIBUTING.md

 Before submitting a pull request, please be sure it passes our [functional tests](https://github.com/aeristhings/aeris-apisdk-py#functional-tests) and [coding style tests](https://github.com/aeristhings/aeris-apisdk-py#coding-style-tests).

-The following is only relevant if the major version of aeris-apisdk-py is greater than zero (0):
+The following only applies if the major version of aeris-apisdk-py is greater than zero (0):

-If your changes would break backwards compatibility, please:
+This project uses semantic versioning.
+If your changes would break backwards compatibility, the major version number must be bumped for the next release.
+You can help ensure this by:

-* mention this in your pull request,
+* mentioning that your changes break backwards compatibility in your pull request,
-* run `poetry version major` as part of your changes, or
+* running `poetry version major` as part of your changes, or
-* both of the above.
+* doing both of the above.